 The North Atlantic hurricane season officially runs from 1 June to 30 November.
-The vast majority of tropical storm and hurricane activity typically occurs during the August-October peak of the hurricane season.
-An average hurricane season features approximately 11 named storms (maximum sustained surface winds between 39-73 mph), six hurricanes (maximum sustained surface winds of at least 74 mph) and two major hurricanes (maximum sustained surface winds exceeding 110 mph, categories 3-5 on the Saffir-Simpson scale).
+The vast majority of tropical storm and hurricane activity typically occurs during the August-October (ASO) peak of the hurricane season.
+An average hurricane season features approximately 11 named storms (maximum sustained surface winds between 39-73 mph), with six of those becoming hurricanes (maximum sustained surface winds of at least 74 mph) and two becoming major hurricanes (maximum sustained surface winds exceeding 111 mph, categories 3-5 on the Saffir-Simpson hurricane scale).

 Measuring total seasonal activity: The Accumulated Cyclone Energy (ACE) index